 Tow your trailer and your boat -- empty of gasoline, supplies, leftover clothing or anything not bolted down -- to a truck scale and weigh the boat and trailer.
 Record the weight in a safe place.
 The next year, repeat the process.
 If the boat weighs the same, you're probably in good shape; if not, your boat is accumulating water, possibly in the stringers, possibly in the foam.
 If your boat is surprisingly lighter, you may have to consider, in conjunction with other evidence, that parts of the stringers have rotted away.

 Drag a moisture meter along the path of known stringers on the completely dry hull of the boat.
 The meter will not read in areas where the fiberglass or FRP is peeling, but the meter will give you an indication of the moisture content of the stringer.
 Where stringers are fully enclosed in fiberglass, this is the only non-invasive method available.

 - If evidence of stringer rot is discovered, you might attempt the repair yourself, but you'll find it necessary to nearly deconstruct your boat to eliminate the problem.
 Left unattended, stringer rot will spread as water gains access to other areas and elements of the vessel.

 - Avoid drilling holes to inspect the stringers, or pushing a pin-type moisture meter's probe through the skin of your boat.
 This may open a hole that, even if well-repaired, can cause leaks.

 How to Repair Soft Spots in Fiberglass On A Boat

-The momentary longitudinal stresses on any boat hull--known as "hogging," where ...
-When you notice a small soft spot in the deck...
+All boats are affected by active use.
+The momentary longitudinal stresses on any boat hull--known as "hogging," where the center of the...